thehyve/transmart-core/README.md

 same parameters (which depend on the `clinical.params` file contents).
 Use `-n` to force the job to be re-run.

+Details on how to prepare your datam, mapping and parameter files for transmart-batch can be found in the [docs folder](docs).

 To restart a job, take a note of the job execution id at the beginning of the failed job: